tjwlucas/haxe-graphql-server/README.md

 -php bin
 ```

-Is all you need to get a basic GraphQL server up and running.
+Would be all you need to get a basic GraphQL server up and running.

 ### Note on autoloading
 By default, this configuration will include a